manubotija/My-trip-into-Reinforcement-Learning/readme.md

 - Run hyperparam search from CLI

 # Old code

-Under old_code is my first implementation of DQN, various utilities and training pipeline (up to [DAY 12](https://medium.com/@manubotija/day-12-my-trip-to-reinforcement-learning-9564500a1379)).
-None of it probably works out of the box since have not kept the game nor the wrapper backwards compatible
+Under `old_code` is my the implementation of DQN, various utilities and training pipeline (up to [DAY 12](https://medium.com/@manubotija/day-12-my-trip-to-reinforcement-learning-9564500a1379)).
+None of it probably works out of the box since I have not kept the game nor the wrapper backwards compatible